 Besides the fun and frolic performances and rituals, many exciting games also form a part of the festival.
 Cricket, tug of war, kite flying, skating, gili danda, and horse race are other major attractions for the visitors.
 This festival is an amalgamation of fairs, fireworks, food, exhibitions, dance and music performances, and a lot of fun.

-2 Days that Celebrate Rich Rajasthan.
-This festival continues for 2 days straight and each day is full of fun and fervour around the magnificent location and energetic ambiance of Mount Abu.
+1. 3-Days that Celebrate Culturally Rich Rajasthan.
+This festival continues for 3 days straight and each day is full of fun and fervour around the magnificent location and energetic ambience of Mount Abu.
 The motive behind organising the festival is to introduce the rich heritage and art of the state to the kids and tourists in a fun way.

 Mount Abu is the only hill station in Rajasthan that is adorned with picturesque beauty.
 The lush green hills and the colourful culture of the place make it one of the most visited tourist destinations in the state.
 You can easily reach here by air, road or rail.
 Mount Abu is nearly 750km via NH 48, 770km via NH 48, 1,900km via NH 19 and 1,700km via NH 48 from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Scroll down to find out the best and budget-friendly travel options to reach Mount Abu.